-First, let’s take a look at the entire thing:
+First, let’s take a look at a schematic of the entire thing (from the patent):

 This device is composed of a transmitter unit and a receiver unit, the same as the earlier model.
 The transmitter is basically the same (although the keys are arranged in two rows, more like piano keys), so you can look at the earlier patent if you are interested.
 Where things get interesting is the receiver.
 Let’s start by highlighting the first stage of the receiver input.